JulienPalard/peps/pep-0xxx.rst

 adding complexity, but not that much.

 Two steps should be configurable distinctively: Build a new language, and add it to the language picker.
-This allows a transition phase between "we accepted the language" and "it is translated enough to be made public".
+This allows a transition step between "we accepted the language" and "it is translated enough to be made public", during this step, translators can review their modifications on d.p.o without having to build the documentation locally.

 From the translations repositories, only the ``.po`` files should be opened by the docsbuild-script to keep the attack surface and probable